Skip to content

 /bin/bash -c "$(curl -fsSL docs.dataflux-func.com/sidecar-download)"

-All shell commands mentioned in this Guide can be run directly under the root user.
-For non-root users, add sudo before running.
+All shell commands mentioned in this Guide can be executed directly under the root user.
+Non-root users need to add sudo to run them.

 1. System and Environment Requirements